 If the investor believes the value of an asset is set to rise in the future they would place a ‘buy’ (or ‘up’) bet, this is known, in market terminology, as ‘going long’.
 Conversely if they feel that the asset price is likely to fall in value, they would enter a ‘Sell’ (or ‘down’) bet, otherwise known as ‘going short’.

-Going Short (or “shorting”) is a major advantage of spread betting and describes the practice of selling a borrowed asset with the intention of buying it back later at a cheaper rate than at which they initially sold.
+Going Short (or “shorting”) is a major advantage compared with traditional trading.
+It describes the practice of selling a borrowed asset with the intention of buying it back later at a cheaper rate than at which they initially sold.
 The short seller is looking for the price of the asset to fall before buying it back at a cheaper price.
 This concept opens up the possibility of making profit when the price of an asset is falling in value.

 When placing your bet you will be asked the stake/amount you would like for the bet.
 For every point that the asset moves in the correct direction the investor will profit by the stake amount.
 So as an example, if you had placed a buy bet at £1 per point and the asset value rose by 10 points the bet would be worth £10.
 It really is that simple.
 Obviously, if the market moves in the other direction, then those profits turn into losses.